ymote/react-tutorial/README.md

-The key to dynamic updates is the call to this.setState().
-As we are fecthing data from the server and the UI automatically updates itself.
+The key to dynamic updates is the call to this.setState() after receiving new data, and the UI automatically updates itself.

 Because of this reactivity, it is only a minor change to add live updates.
 We will use simple polling here but you could easily use WebSockets or other technologies.